Featured Image

 3. Go Digital & Generate New Leads

-The advertising landscape is shifting and it’s important to develop new channels to market your business
+The advertising landscape is shifting.
+Developing new channels to market your business is important.

-• Customers are changing their buying habits.
-More and more, people are shopping online.
-You’ll likely be left behind if you aren’t making digital and social advertising a major part or your marketing strategy.
+Customers are changing their buying habits.
+People are shopping online more and more.
+You’ll be left behind if you aren’t making digital and social advertising a major part of your marketing strategy.

-• Your website is one of the central components of a sound digital advertising strategy.
-You need a good website that highlights customer testimonials, the services you offer, and your contact information.
+Your website is one of the central components of a sound digital advertising strategy.
+A good website highlights the services you offer.
+It should also showcase customer testimonials, if possible.
+And make sure your contact information is visible and easy to use.

-• Contact local contractors, home builders, property management companies and all other local businesses in your area that can help you build strategic partnerships and generate new leads sources.
+Contact local contractors, home builders, property management companies, and all other local businesses in your area that can help you build strategic partnerships and generate new leads.
 Persistence and creativity is the key to building these relationships.

 4. Cover Your Assets… You Know, CYA

-• It’s a good idea to meet with at least a few different commercial insurance agents on a regular basis.
-Make sure that you thoroughly explain the services you offer and how you operate your company.
-This process will help uncover any insurance gaps in your business and help you sleep a little better at night knowing that you are properly insured to keep moving your business forward.
+Meeting with a few different commercial insurance agents regularly is a good idea.
+Thoroughly explain your services and how you operate.
+This process will help uncover any insurance gaps.
+You’ll sleep a little better at night knowing that you are properly insured.

-• You should also periodically talk to a few different accounts and attorneys to see what they could do to help your business, and to ensure that your contracts and taxes are all being handled correctly.
+You should also periodically talk to different accountants and attorneys.
+See what they could do to help your business.
+A quick conversation ensures that your contracts and taxes are handled correctly.

-• Too often business owners don’t pay enough attention to these issues until something big goes wrong and then it’s too late.
-Make it an annual event on your calendar to review these critical areas of your business and make sure that your assets are covered.
+Too often, business owners don’t pay enough attention to these issues.
+When something big goes wrong, it’s too late.
+Make it an annual event on your calendar to review these critical areas of your business.
+Then, you know your assets are covered.

 5. Automate More

-All business owners understand their time is valuable and good software can help create new efficiencies and save time
+All business owners understand their time is valuable.
+Automating tasks can help create new efficiencies and save time.

-• If you’re still using paper for invoices, service records, renewals or reminders there is a huge opportunity for you to cut costs and improve the overall image of your company.
-Make sure you look for, find and leverage software that can help you automate these processes and get out of the dinosaur-era of using paper.
+If you’re still using paper for invoices, service records, renewals, or reminders–stop.
+There is a huge opportunity for you to cut costs and improve the image of your company.
+Find and leverage software that can help you automate these processes.
+Get out of the dinosaur-era of using paper.

-The trends are continuing to move the industry towards greener solutions, and that’s what customers want
+The trends are continuing to move the industry towards greener solutions.

-• We recommend that all PCO’s work with the NPMA become both QualityPro Certified and GreenPro Certified.
+We recommend that all PCOs work with the NPMA become both QualityPro Certified and GreenPro Certified.
 Earnestly working through the process to gain these two certifications is a great way to refine your processes and services.
-Additionally, having these two certifications can give you extra credibility by including them on your website and in your other marketing efforts.

 7. Consider New Software Options

-• Using the right tools is essential to getting work done right.
-Briostack is intuitive and easy to use and provides end-to-end solutions that can help your company work smarter and more efficiently
+Using the right tools is essential to getting work done right.
+Software should be intuitive and easy to use.
+It should provide end-to-end solutions that can help your company work smarter and more efficiently.

 Navigation